Brewers vs. Twins Player Props Betting Odds

-Player prop betting options for Carlos Correa, Christian Yelich and others are available in the Minnesota Twins-Milwaukee Brewers matchup at Target Field on Tuesday, starting at 7:40 PM ET.
+You can see player prop bet odds for Carlos Correa, Christian Yelich and other players on the Minnesota Twins and Milwaukee Brewers heading into their matchup at 1:10 PM ET on Wednesday at Target Field.

 Bet on this matchup or its props with BetMGM!